owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 Your ``smbclient`` versions needs to be 4.x, as older versions do not support notifications.

-The ownCloud server needs to know about changes of files on integrated storages so that the changed files will be synced to the ownCloud server, and to desktop sync clients.
-Files changed through the ownCloud Web interface or sync clients are automatically updated in the ownCloud filecache, but this is not possible when files are changed directly on remote SMB storage mounts.
+The ownCloud server needs to know about changes to files on integrated storage so that the changed files will be synced to the ownCloud server, and to desktop sync clients.
+Files changed through the ownCloud Web interface or sync clients are automatically updated in the ownCloud file cache, but this is not possible when files are changed directly on remote SMB storage mounts.

 To create a new SMB notification, start a listener on your ownCloud server with ``occ wnd:listen``.
 The listener marks changed files, and a background job updates the file metadata.